willmiller6/DScourseS25/LectureNotes/03-CLI-Git/README.md

 ## 1. TeX

 TeX is a typesetting system.
-It's quite helpful for scientific document as it simplifies the process of writing equations and compiling your bibliography.
+It's quite helpful for scientific documents as it simplifies the process of writing equations and compiling your bibliography.

 I recommend using [Overleaf](https://overleaf.com) for anyone who has not used LaTeX before.
 It's free, on the cloud, and will compile your documents in real time.
 Plus, it has a great built-in help site.